RudyTurnquest/Lab1_SOHO-Network/README.md

-# Lab 1:.
-Small Enterprise Network with VLANs, Inter-VLAN Routing, and DHCP
+# Small Enterprise Network with VLANs, Inter-VLAN Routing, and DHCP

 # Lab Overview:
 Over the past week, I completed a practical networking lab using Cisco Packet Tracer to strengthen my understanding of real-world network design and configuration.